epicurean-nomad/CSE231-OperatingSystems-1/Assignment3/Q1/README.md

 2. To initialize the variable defined in Step 1, we modify the file `kernel/sched/core.c`.
 We initialize the variable in `__sched_fork` function, where other variable of `struct sched_entity` are initialized.

 3. We now modify the function `entity_before` in the file `kernel/sched/fair.c`.
 Here, we are deciding which process whould be scheduled first.
 We add the criteria of `softruntime`.
-If some process has higher `softruntime`, it'll be scheduled first.
+If some process has lower `softruntime`, it'll be scheduled first.
+If one has zero, and the other process has positive `softruntime`, then we schedule the process with `softruntime` requirement first.
 If there's a tie, it would be resolved using `vruntime`.

 4. Now each time the process is preempted by another process, we have to ensure that we reduce the `softrutime` variable.
 So, in the function `update_curr` in the same file, where `vruntime` is updated after process is preempted, I update `softruntime` too.